-Mandatory letters of intent (LOIs) are due on December 19, 2014 (Cycle 1) and May 1, 2015 (Cycle 2) at 5 p.m. and must be submitted in an online form (see link below).
+Mandatory letters of intent (LOIs) are due on February 10 at 5 p.m. and must be submitted in an online form (see link below).
 The information required in the LOI includes:

 - 1. Project title - 2.
 PI(s) name(s) and contact information - 3.
 Co-investigator(s) name(s) - 4.
 Is this a University of Minnesota/Mayo Clinic collaboration? - 5.
 What is the unmet medical or healthcare need being addressed? - 6.
 What is the current standard of care, including available drugs, devices and diagnostics? - 7.
-Why is the development of a new technology necessary? - 8.
-Specifically, what population will benefit from this new technology? - 9.
-Brief description of the technology and specific work to be supported by this funding https://redcap.ahc.umn.edu/surveys/?s=GjRbZZ5iLv
+What specific population will benefit from this new technology? - 8.
+Brief description of the technology - 9.
+Summary of specific work to be supported with Tier 1 funding https://redcap.ahc.umn.edu/surveys/?s=KWDLD9D8XC